Vani-lla/camera_ai/readme.md

 *If you know what you are doing, this step is not necessary, but still recommended*

 ### Configuration
-Adjust settings accordung to section under
+Adjust settings according to section under

 ### How to run program
 ...